 We get loads of questions from our readers and followers about how to photograph food.
 The good news is that people think we take good food photos, and that’s a compliment.
-But, it made me think it was time to share some of our top food photography tips and tricks when traveling.
-Now, we might not take the best food pictures every time (and I’ll explain why), but over the last few years I’ve figured out some food photography tips and tricks on how anyone can take better food travel photos, without being into “professional” food photography.
+But, it made me think it was time to share some of our best food photography tips and tricks when traveling.
+Now, we might not take the best food pictures every time (and I’ll explain why), but over the last few years I’ve figured out some food photography tips and tricks on how anyone can take better food pictures, without being into “professional” food photography.

 My goal here is not to offer advice on how to become a professional food photographer, or how to start a new business.
 Instead, my goal is to provide sufficient advice, on what food camera to use, and how to use it, to capture tasty food images when traveling.